oysandvik94/curl.nvim/README.md

 #### No trailing \\

-You dont need a trailing \\, but it wont matter if they are there, making it easier to copy-paste requests
+You dont need a trailing \\, but it won't matter if they are there, making it easier to copy-paste requests

 <details>
 <summary>See example</summary>